mattermost/docs/source/overview/architecture.rst

 Basics
 ----------

-At its core, Mattermost is a single compiled Go binary that is exposed as a Restful JSON Web server with Javascript and Go clients.
+At its core, Mattermost is a single-compiled Go binary that is exposed as a Restful JSON web server with Javascript and Go clients.
 See the Restful API docs `here <https://api.mattermost.com>`_.

 It is configured using `config/config.json <https://docs.mattermost.com/administration/config-settings.html>`_ and provides the following:

-- **Authentication client**, which provides the functionality for users to log into Mattermost via email and password in Team Edition.
+- **Authentication client**, which provides the functionality for users to log into Mattermost via email address and password in Team Edition.
 Enterprise E10 adds the ability for users to authenticate using Active Directory or LDAP, and Enterprise E20 adds the ability to authenticate using SAML SSO providers like ADFS, OneLogin and Okta.
 - **Authentication provider**, which enables the Mattermost server to authenticate to other services like GitLab and Zapier using OAuth 2.0.
 - **Notification service**, which sends notifications via SMTP or a Push Notification Service for mobile applications.
 - **Data management service**, which connects to supported databases and file storage solutions (local, network-attached storage, Amazon S3, etc), and manages the reading and writing of data to and from them.